GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (165) .md

 **Effect**:  You think of a corpse or place in your mind while targeting a corpse within range.
 You may enter the targeted corpse as a means of teleportation to the imagined corpse or a corpse in the imagined area.
 Both corpses explode and are defiled as a result of you burst through magically.
 Alternatively, you may allow another creature to travel through the corpse.
 A corpse must be of the same creature size or larger than a transported creature for the spell to function properly.
 If multiple creatures are to be transported through a single corpse, the effective size category of a creature entering is increased by the number of creatures which previously entered the corpse.

 A corpse must be entered by the end of the next phase or it will not transport the creature.
-If such transportation is not valid, the spell failes and you rceive a point of spell sickness.
+If such transportation is not valid, the spell fails and you receive a point of spell sickness.

 If the spellcheck is a critical success, you may have an explosion escape from the destination corpse.
 This will inflict either a cutting, necrotic, or piercing attack (your choice) to anything within 1 yard (other than the creatures transprted by the spell) per size category.

 **At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond minimum, you may choose one of the following
 * The range is increased by 1 yard.
-* The casting time is reduced by 1.
+* The casting time is reduced by 1 action.
-* The explosion cause by a critical success may be increased by an additional yard per size category and the attacks gain a +1 for the purpose of inflicting a critical hit.
+* The explosion caused by a critical success may be increased by an additional yard per size category and the attacks gain a +1 for the purpose of inflicting a critical hit.
 * You may affect an additional corpse to allow an additional crreature to transport.
 They may exit through the same corpse or a different corpse.

 **Critical Failure**: The corpse explodes, inflicting a cutting, necrotic, and piercing attack against you- in order.
 The cutting attack has disadvantage.
 If one of thise attacks is successful against you, the following attacks each get an instance of advantage.